 Budget – When it comes to a whole-house remodeling project the sky really is the limit.
 From the size to the design, the amount of demolition and rebuilding that will need to be done, the customization and luxuries that you want to add – all of this will influence your bottom line.
 So the big decision to make during your planning process is how much are you willing to spend?
 Once you set a budget and discover your dreams might be bigger than your pocket book you can always scale back or put off part of the project until another time.
 Many experts will tell you that you should also plan for a contingency of 10 to 20 percent of your budget to cover any unforeseen discoveries that are made during the renovations.

 Look to the future – Even if you are not planning to remodel the whole house at once it is important to plan ahead to future phases.
-This is especially relevant if these future phases will need duct work, plumbing, or electrical changes.
-Even something as small as a misplace light or electrical outlet could cause problems for later renovations.
+This is especially relevant if these future phases will need ductwork, plumbing, or electrical changes.
+These Plumber in Hastings offer a great service and price on their plumbing and heating services, give them a call if you are based in the Hastings area and need to make any renovations.
+Even something as small as a misplaced light or electrical outlet could cause problems for later renovations.

 Another future aspect to consider is how will you utilize your home as you grow older.
 While it might be nice to have a low-rise toilet for your toddler now, how will this be used once your kids are teenagers?
 Your teens might like a customized video game room, but will this space be appropriate once they move out?
 Whatever customizing or personal design work you plan now, make sure it will last through the next 20-30 years and not just fit your family’s current needs.